-All aspects of undergraduate education are within the purview of the Undergraduate Education Committee (UNDED) which consists of 8 to 9 faculty members advising the students on the major, addressing questions concerning requirements and credits.
+All aspects of undergraduate education are within the purview of the Undergraduate Education Committee (UNDED) which consists of a group faculty members advising the students on the major, addressing questions concerning requirements and credits.
 Students don't have individual advisors assigned to them.